What is Yarn How is it Made?

 1. Preparing the fibers

 Fibers are delivered in bales, which are manually or mechanically opened.
 Natural fibers can need to be cleaned, but synthetic fibers only need to be separated.
-The picker loosens and removes the fibers lumps, as well as cleans them if possible.
+The picker loosens and removes the fibers lumps and cleans them if possible.

 Specific applications can necessitate the mixing of various staple fibers.
-Blending may take place during the forming of the lap, carding, or drawing out.
+Blending may occur during lap forming, carding, or drawing out.
 The quantities of each fiber are meticulously calculated, and their proportions are maintained continuously.

 2. Carding and Combing

-Hundreds of fine wires are used in the carding system to isolate the fibers and drag them into a somewhat parallel fashion.
+Hundreds of fine wires are used in the carding system to isolate the fibers and drag them somewhat parallelly.
 A thin web of fiber is formed, and as it travels along, it passes through a funnel-shaped device, resulting in a ropelike strand of parallel threads.
 Blending can be accomplished by combining laps with various fibers.

 Fibers are subjected to a more paralleling process when a smoother, finer yarn is desired.
-Short fibers come out of the strand as a result of a comb-like system that arranges threads into parallel shapes.
+Short fibers emerge from the strand due to a comb-like system that arranges threads into parallel shapes.

 3. Drawing out